Simplicity is beautiful. It helps focus the viewer. And generally speaking, the simpler the composition, the better.

 In the most basic sense, a simple photograph is one that includes only a few compositional shapes and only a few colors.
 Here’s an example of a simple photo:

 Note that simple photos tend to only have a single subject, and they also tend to guide the viewer in a very clear direction.
 There are no distractions, no hiccups, and no tangents.

-For this reason, simple photos are very easy to appreciate, and they’re also very compelling, as I discuss in the next section:
+For this reason, simple photos are very easy to appreciate.
+They’re also very compelling as I discuss in the next section.

 Why Should You Create Simple Photos?

 Simpler photos tend to look really, really good.
 Here’s why: